lizmat/raku-all-modules/MARTIMM/BSON/README.md

 that page: *Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable*.

-*.0.9.23
+* 0.9.25
+  * Speedup in encoding/decoding double using NativeCall.
+* 0.9.24
+  * Cleanup modules and META
+  * Small bugfix in Document.perl()
+* 0.9.23
   * Added method find-key(Int -> Str).
 We had find-key(Str -> Int) already.
 * 0.9.22
   * bugfix in perl showing Buf data
 * 0.9.21
   * Beautify perl() output and added perl() methods to Binary, Javascript, Regex and ObjectId.
   * Cutting out old stuff now that Document is matured and MongoDB does not rely on the old stuff anymore.
 Their accompanying test programs are removed too.
   * Documentation for the other modules
   * Factored out Buf encoding.
 Must be done via BSON::Binary
-  * Refactored encode/decode from Document to Binary and ObjectId *.0.9.20
+  * Refactored encode/decode from Document to Binary and ObjectId
+* 0.9.20
   * Bugfix.
 When a entry is overwritten, the promise used for it to encode the entry was only deleted.
 It needs to be read first otherwise a thread is kept hanging around.
   * Bugfix.
-Promise needs to be tested for definiteness before await and delete *.0.9.19
+Promise needs to be tested for definiteness before await and delete
+* 0.9.19
   * Modified taking sections of buf using subbuf
   * perl method modified showing structure of document
 * 0.9.18